 [Gene is in the middle of CDR-10 and has removed the rake from the MESA and is putting it on his Rover seat.
 In a few minutes, Jack will attach the rake to one of the extension handles and fit it in a mounting bracket on the rear of the gate.
-For now, Gene is getting the rake out of the way so that he can unstow the low-gain antenna described below.]118:00:22 Cernan: I just haven't learned...I'm getting more finesse now.
+For now, Gene is getting the rake out of the way so that he can unstow the antenna storage canister described below.]118:00:22 Cernan: I just haven't learned...I'm getting more finesse now.
 I think you can overwork yourself, instead of making use of the one-sixth gravity.

 118:00:32 Schmitt: Yeah.